bookofproofs/bookofproofs.github.io/_sources/history/19th-century/dickstein.md

 * Dickstein's work was mostly in algebra and the history of mathematics.
 * Ulam, at age 23, met Dickstein, who was then in his eighties, at the International Mathematical Congress in Zürich in 1932.
 * Dickstein's teacher had been a student of Cauchy in the early nineteenth century, and he still considered Poincaré, who died in 1912, a bright young man.
-* Dickstein died in the Nazi bombing of Warsaw in 1939 and all his family died during the German occupation of Poland.

 Born 12 May 1851, Warsaw, Russian Empire (now Poland).
 Died 29 September 1939, Warsaw, Poland.